 NordVPN is P2P-friendly and has a ‘zero logs’ policy.
 The performance of this VPN is above-average, too.
 There's a free trial of sorts - well, a 30-day money back guarantee, at least - and NordVPN is rather affordable (aside from the monthly subscription), offering numerous plans with the best value option being the 3-year plan.
 The packages available are:

 - We’ve rounded up the best free VPN

-Microsoft’s latest operating system, Windows 10, is a significant improvement in terms of security and protection.
+Microsoft’s latest operating system, Windows 10, is a significant improvement in terms of security and protection over previous incarnations.
 Even so, there are some widely discussed, controversial privacy issues pertaining to the OS, and what’s more you can never be ‘too’ secure, let’s face it.

 Then there’s the matter of pricing as not every service is worth the money they’re asking.
 Sometimes paying a little bit extra ensures a superb experience, but other times a cheaper service provides the optimal quality.

 Yes, there are some difficult choices to be made for sure, which is exactly why we’ve done all the legwork and selected our five favorite VPN options for Windows across various different categories.
 You won’t go wrong with any of these.